Chocolate Covered Oranges

 Storage Tips

-Store the oranges in an airtight container in the refrigerator for about 2 days although they are best within about a day.
-After that, the oranges may start to leak.
+Store the chocolate dipped oranges in an airtight container in the fridge for up to 2 days though they're best enjoyed within 24 hours before the oranges start releasing juice.

 Dipped orange segments on white plate